Bethlehem, Pennsylvania: Bach Choir of Bethlehem

-Since its founding in 1898, The Bach Choir of Bethlehem has been attracting thousands of visitors to the annual Bethlehem Bach Festival, now held largely on the campus of Lehigh University and on the historic grounds of the Moravian Community.
-Other festivals include The Celtic Classic, which celebrates Celtic culture, food and music, and the SouthSide Film Festival, a non-competitive, not-for-profit film festival.
-The city has also been the past, and current host of the North East Art Rock Festival, or NEARFest, a popular three-day progressive rock music event.
+Bach Choir of Bethlehem, founded in 1898, attracts thousands of visitors to the annual Bethlehem Bach Festival, held annually on the campus of Lehigh University and on the historic grounds of the nation's earliest Moravians.
+Other Bethlehem festivals include The Celtic Classic, which celebrates Celtic culture, food and music, and the SouthSide Film Festival, a film festival.
+The city also hosts the North East Art Rock Festival, or NEARFest, a three-day progressive rock music event.

 Bethlehem Area Public Library

 The Bethlehem Area Public Library is a popular destination for recreation and entertainment.
 The Banana Factory houses studios of area artists and is open to the public every first Friday of the month.
-Touchstone Theatre, also on the SouthSide, houses the Valley's only professional resident theatre company, producing and presenting original theatre performances.
+Touchstone Theatre, also on Bethlehem's SouthSide, houses the Valley's only professional resident theatre company, which produces and presents original theatre performances.

 Musikfest

-Bethlehem host Musikfest, the nation's largest free music festival, annually each August.
-The festival spans ten days, attracts roughly a million attendees from all over the world, and features hundreds of musical acts from all genres.
+Bethlehem hosts Musikfest, the nation's largest free music festival, annually each August.
+The festival spans 10 days, attracts roughly a million attendees from all over the world, and features hundreds of musical acts from all genres.

-Steel Stacks
+SteelStacks

-In 2011, the city opened Steel Stacks, a ten-acre campus on the former grounds of Bethlehem Steel, that showcases music, art, festivals, films and educational programming throughout the year.
+In 2011, ArtsQuest, a non-profit that runs Musikfest and other cultural facilities and events in the Bethlehem area, coordinated with local community partners including the City of Bethlehem and PBS 39 to open SteelStacks.
+The facility currently spans a 10-acre campus on the former grounds of Bethlehem Steel.
+SteelStacks showcases music, art, festivals, films and educational programming throughout the year, and acts as the "South Side" portion of Musikfest.
 It is located in the backdrop of the blast furnaces of the former Bethlehem Steel plant.